 This permission is of high importance.
 This would allow an app to see what numbers are called and other personal info.
 Generally this permission should only be seen on apps for VOIP (Voice Over Internet Protocol) like Google Voice or dialer replacement type apps.

 This permission is of moderate to high importance.
 While most people would consider their calendar information slightly less important than their list of contacts and friends, this permission should still be treated with care when allowing applications access.
 Additionally, it's good to keep in mind that calendar events can, and often do contain contact information.

 Implicitly granted with READ_CONTACTS when both minimum and targeted SDK level are 15 (ICS) or lower.

 This permission is of high importance.
 Unless an app explicitly states a specific feature that it would use your contact list for, there isn't much of a reason to give an application this permission.
 Legitimate exceptions include typing or note taking applications, quick-dial type applications and possibly social networking apps.
 Some might require your contact information to help make suggestions to you as you type.
 Typical applications that require this permission include: social networking apps, typing/note taking apps, SMS replacement apps, contact management apps.
 But some apps (such as Facebook and WhatsApp) also upload your data to their servers.

-|READ_EXTERNAL_STORAGE||Read the contents of your usb storage| Storage| no| 0 |Allows an application to read from external storage.
+|READ_EXTERNAL_STORAGE||Read the contents of your usb storage||Storage||no||0||0||Allows an application to read from external storage.
 This permission was granted to all apps by default up to Android 4.3.
 This changed with Android 4.4 (API level 19), which now requires that applications explicitly request read access using this permission.
 If an application already requests write access, it will automatically get read access as well.

-|READ_GSERVICES| Read Google service configuration| Accounts| no| 1 |Allows an app to read the Google services map.
+|READ_GSERVICES||read Google service configuration||Accounts||no||1||1||Allows an app to read the Google services map.
 Not for use by normal apps.

 The protection level assigned to this permission varies between devices (normal/dangerous) – but generally seems to contradict the "not for normal apps" description.